lizzies/mcp_omni_connect-123445/docs/user-guide/memory-management.md

 > I need to analyze some CSV files
 AI: Great!
 I can help you analyze CSV files.
 Do you have the files ready?

-# Exit MCPOmni Connect
+# Exit OmniCoreAgent

 # Session 2 (later)
-> mcpomni_connect
+> omnicoreagent
-🚀 MCPOmni Connect - Universal Gateway to MCP Servers
+🚀 OmniCoreAgent - Universal Gateway to MCP Servers
 📚 Restored conversation from Redis (5 messages)

 > What were we discussing?